Your Love (Diddy – Dirty Money song)

 "Your Love" is a song by American rapper and producer Diddy and his group Dirty Money, released as the fifth single from their debut album Last Train to Paris (2010).
 It features R&B singer Trey Songz and production from Polow da Don.
-The music video version features an additional intro verse by rapper Rick Ross, whom also wrote Diddy's verse on the song.
+The music video version features an additional intro verse by rapper Rick Ross, who also wrote Diddy's verse on the song.

 Credits and personnel

 The credits for "Your Love" are adapted from the liner notes of Last Train to Paris.